 Welfare Officers – Olivia

-Hi, I’m Oli (she/her), I am a second year History and Politics student at Newnham and one of the campaign’s welfare officers.
+Hi, I’m Oli (she/they), I am a second year History and Politics student at Newnham and one of the campaign’s welfare officers.
 I want to help make sure all of Cambridge’s LGBT+ students have a wonderful time here and I am always up for a chat about anything whatsoever, so don’t hesitate to get in touch!
 My other interests include LGBT+ history, elections, comic books, punk music, watercolour painting and finding fun, new ways to procrastinate!

 [Bio coming soon]